cyclic-software/www/content/posts/the-vc-business-model-and-why-vcs-invest.md

 ‍

-As a new entrepreneur I didn&#39;t realize how critical time fit with a VC was.
+As a new entrepreneur I didn't realize how critical time fit with a VC was.
 After they raise from their investors (LPs) they are on a time crunch to get the money invested.
 They want to invest in good companies but they only have about 1-3 years to invest.
 This means it is much easier to raise from a VC who has just raised.
 They are rapidly putting money to work.
 They just arrived at the buffet with an empty plate.
-Everything looks good and they don&#39;t have anything that is a better alternative already on their plate.
+Everything looks good and they don't have anything that is a better alternative already on their plate.

 ‍